The Best Garage Security Systems in 2025

-We rank the best garage security systems on smart integrations, camera quality, tilt sensors, and door functionality.
+We ranked the best garage security systems on smart integrations, camera quality, tilt sensors, and door functionality.
+And Vivint came out on top!

 - Includes smart garage door opener